 Box Art & Design

 Overall I do love the box and its “clean” design mixed in with this “swirl” and “swish” color palette.
-The style reminds me of the opening cinematic intro to ‘Street Fighter IV’ by ‘Capcom’, released on the PS3, XBOX360, PC and Arcade.
-The only small gripes I have if I have to pick and throw some negative moves for balance are the dull color scheme over the set-up picture on the rear and the female’s big foot on the front.
+The style reminds me of the opening cinematic intro to ‘Street Fighter IV’ (2008-2009) from Capcom, released on the PlayStation 3 (PS3), XBOX360, PC and Arcade.
+The only small gripes I have if I have to pick and throw some negative moves for balance are the dull color scheme over the set-up picture on the rear (enhanced for this article/post) and the female’s big foot on the front.

 I know it’s just a drawn, designed and colored bare female foot but there’s just something about it in the image I’m not sure about or don’t like. . .
 It doesn’t even look gnarled or scabby!
 Does anyone else feel the same?